A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Related Work and Discussion

 \subsubsection{Problems with classical inference that are easy to overlook}

-Here we highlight some drawbacks to classical inference, including frequentist, Bayesian, and fiducial inference (see \citet{hannig} for a review of a modern version of fiducial inference), in the way they are used in practice and how hacking intervals can help to fix these issues. \\
+Here we highlight some drawbacks to classical inference, including frequentist, Bayesian, and fiducial inference \citep[see][for a review of a modern version of fiducial inference]{hannig}, in the way they are used in practice and how hacking intervals can help to fix these issues. \\

 \textit{In cases where a superpopulation exists, the null hypothesis for data analysis is not the correct null hypothesis.} The entire confidence interval (CI) calculation for an observed dataset is conditional on statistical assumptions about measurement, distributions, asymptotics, and modeling, among others.
 Changes in any of these can greatly impact the resulting substantive conclusions, a problem known as \emph{model dependence} \citep{KinZen06,IacKinPor11}.
 The null hypothesis used for the analysis depends on the processed data and thus is subject to model dependence.
 Let us say we want to know whether a pharmaceutical drug causes a side effect.
-We might process data by choosing covariates, choosing a match assignment, perform regression with a choice of regularization, and so on.
+We might process data by choosing covariates, choosing a match assignment, performing regression with a choice of regularization, and so on.
 The ``true" null hypothesis is that the drug does not have any side effect.
 Instead, the null hypothesis that is actually tested is that the drug has no effect after the researcher's pre-processing is done to future instances of raw data.
 It is not clear which pre-processing steps will make the researcher's null hypothesis close to the true null hypothesis on the correct superpopulation.
 If the researcher's results are robust to a range of possible data processing options, then this range may include processing that brings the data closer to a sample drawn from the true superpopulation.
 To analyze the data in this case, we would want a combination of a hacking interval (for the data processing choices) and a regular confidence interval (for the processed data) to ensure robustness both to user manipulation and to randomness in the sample of data.
 We discuss such combinations in Section \ref{sec:hacking_plus_data} for regression.
-To summarize, hacking intervals help to ensure that the conclusions about the true null hypothesis with respect to the true superpopulation are valid.
+To summarize, hacking intervals help to ensure that the conclusions about the true null hypothesis with respect to the true superpopulation are valid.\\

 \textit{It does not make sense to explicitly model analyst choices.} In the case of Bayesian model averaging or other decision-making frameworks, one might try to model the way the analyst might treat the data and average over realistic choices an analyst might make.
 However, this makes little sense.
 The hypothesis is about the ground truth, not about researcher choices.
 We would like the result to be robust to \textit{any} choices made by a reasonable researcher.